pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The Jack of one trade is the connector of none."
 --[Eric Weinstein](https://www.youtube.com/watch?v=MmXq97do-tQ&t=2h37m)

+"A cat came drifting
+on my porch from the outside cold
+and with eyes closed drinking
+warm milk from my bowl
+thought 'Nobody hears me, nobody hears me
+'cause I crept in so soft.
+Nobody sees me, nobody sees me',
+as I watched six steps off.
+Like the peacocks wandering
+the walkways of the zoo
+Who have twice the autonomy
+the giraffes and the tigers do,
+saying 'No one can stop me, no one stop me!
+No one clips my claws!
+Now everyone watch me, everyone watch me!
+Scale these outside walls"
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"Oh, you pious and profane
+Put away your praise and blame!
+A glass can only spill what it contains
+To the perpetually plain,
+the incurably inane:
+A glass can only spill what it contains"
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"I'm halfway listening
+to what she thinks she knows
+We're like children dressing
+in our parents' clothes"
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"I half-heartedly explained
+but gave up peacefully ashamed
+A glass can only spill what it contains
+We went to Portugal and Spain
+but in her mind the entire time it rained
+A glass can only spill what it contains"
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"The unquestionable is questioned but makes no reply"
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"The invisible is seen among the shadows and the mist"
-"The unquestionable is questioned but makes no reply" --Aaron Weiss, (A Glass Can Only Spill What It Contains)
+--Aaron Weiss, *A Glass Can Only Spill What It Contains*

-"My life's a cup of sugar I borrowed before time began and forgot to return" --Aaron Weiss, (January 1979)
+"My life's a cup of sugar I borrowed before time began and forgot to return"
+--Aaron Weiss, *January 1979*

 "I'm down by the tracks
 Watching trains go by
 To remind me
 There are places that aren't here"
---Aaron Weiss, (Carousel)
+--Aaron Weiss, *Carousel*

 "What good's a single wind chime hanging quiet all alone?"
---Aaron Weiss, (In A Market Dimly Lit)
+--Aaron Weiss, *In A Market Dimly Lit*

+"She put on happiness like a loose dress over pain I'll never know."
+--Aaron Weiss, *Silencer*

 "And let there be no doubt:
 So many things and pictures hold us"
+--Aaron Weiss, *Red Cow*

+"Iron mixed with oxygen as per the laws of chemistry and chance
+A shape was roughly human, it was only roughly human
+Apparition eyes apparition eyes Knock Apparition Knock eyes apparition eyes"
+--Aaron Weiss, *Red Cow*

+"Was he a violent man?
+Well, he had his genocidal moments...
+Or penned by fiction's hand?
+To whom could that phrase not apply?"
---Aaron Weiss, (Red Cow)
+--Aaron Weiss, *Red Cow*

 "Run on, Rabbit, run!
 Before the East sky wakes the sun!